If these online review statistics don’t make you stop in your tracks then you’re missing a salon marketing trick.

 57% of consumers will visit a local business website after reading a positive review.

 In this salon marketing blog post I look at:

-- Why online reviews will attract new clients and grow your salon, spa or clinic.
+- Why online reviews will attract new clients and grow your beauty or hair business.

 - How to persuade time-pressed clients to post a review.